She Saw God’s Deeds by Calling Upon God

 Then I saw the doctor patted my son on the cheeks, and his face was turned around to me.
 My bed was only one meter far from his.
 At the moment he and I were face to face.
 I saw clearly that he was lying there, but he wasn’t moving.
 His whole body became purple and he closed his eyes as if he had been dead, which scared me so much that my heart pounded.
 I felt frightened and thought to myself: Is my son not alive?
 Now even the doctor can’t save him.
 Even though I love him very much, I’m even less capable of saving him.
 Is that the case that nobody can save him?
 When I thought of this, I felt very pained as if a knife twisted in my heart and my tears flowed continuously.
 I wondered what I should do.

 The time passed one second and one minute at a time, but my son’s life was still in imminent peril.
 I cried out in my heart: Who can save my son?
-Just when I was at my wits end, I suddenly thought of the God’s words that my mother-in-law usually read to me, “That is to say, God has had a responsibility toward man since the moment He created him.
+Just when I was at my wits end, I suddenly thought of the God’s words that my mother-in-law usually read to me, “That is to say, God has felt a responsibility toward man since the moment He created him.
 What is His responsibility?
 He has to protect man, to look after man.
 He hopes man can trust and obey His words.
 This is also God’s first expectation of man.”
-“Any and all things, living or dead, will shift, change, renew, and disappear according to God’s thoughts.
-This is how God rules over all things.”
+“Any and all things, whether living or dead, will shift, change, renew, and disappear in accordance with God’s thoughts.
+Such is the way in which God presides over all things.”